 - No built-in audience.
 One advantage of working with retailers is that customers can find your products easier.
 If you’re a new brand, you’ll have to market yourself.
 You also don’t benefit from the distributor’s experience or salesforce.

-By interacting with your customers directly, you retain control of your products and their performance.
 While it may take time and money to establish reliable distribution channels, selling direct is a smart business model for building a loyal customer base and improving profitability over time.

 A DTC success story